24 July 2016

 I had visions in my head back then of trying my hand at cyclocross racing.
 At the time I thought I might excel in the format.
 But to this day, I've yet to enter such a race and don't think I ever will.
 That ship has surely sailed.

 Nevertheless, while never having been raced, my Cross-Check, as the dings in its paintjob will attest, has seen thousands of miles of trails and roads, both dirt and paved, over the years.
 It's that much fun to ride.
-I consider it a kind of lifeboat bicycle... as in it's commonly been my response to the question I often get when folks visit my garage, "If you had to sell all your bikes and could only keep one, which one do you think you would save?"
+I consider it a kind of essential bicycle... as in it's commonly been my response to the question I often get when folks visit my garage, "If you had to sell all your bikes and could only keep one, which one do you think you would save?"
 For a long, long time, my answer was this simple, inexpensive, utilitarian bike, my Surly Cross-Check.
 Though frankly, in the last year-and-a-half, my answer's certainly changed to my Coconino, just because it's truly my bike and plays especially beautiful music for me.

 But why keep the Cross-Check rather than one of the others?